 Talk with your doctor about your exercise program.
 Since exercise causes your blood sugar to drop, you may need to make some modifications in your insulin dose and schedule and your eating plan.
 For some people, and in some situations, exercise can increase blood sugar levels.
 Moreover, have your doctor screen you for any diabetic complication(s), especially heart disease, which may be made worse by exercise.

 Smoking may negatively affect your ability to control your diabetes.
-Quitting smoking can also reduce your risk of numerous conditions, like heart disease , lung disease, and certain types of cancer.
+Quitting smoking can also reduce your risk of numerous conditions, like heart disease, lung disease, and many types of cancers.
 Talk to your doctor about strategies to quit.

 A good night’s sleep is not only important for having energy and alertness, but is also essential in managing weight and controlling the blood sugar.
 You should try to get a minimum of 7-8 hours sleep per night.

 Causes of diabetes.
-National Institute of Diabetes & Digestive & Kidney Diseases website.
-Available at: http://diabetes.niddk.nih.gov/dm/pubs/causes.
+National Institute of Diabetes and Digestive and Kidney Diseases website.
+Available at: http://www.niddk.nih.gov/health-information/health-topics/Diabetes/causes-diabetes/Pages/index.aspx.
 Updated July 31, 2013.
 Accessed September 4, 2013.

 Create your plate.
 American Diabetes Association website.
 Available at: http://www.diabetes.org/food-and-fitness/food/planning-meals/create-your-plate.
 Accessed September 4, 2013.